ninchat/ninchat-nodejs/Bot.md

 The `begin` event is emitted whenever a new customer has been accepted.
 Channel id is a unique identifier (string) for the chat.
-The `end` event is emitted when the chat has ended.
-Between those, `messages` are emitted whenever the customer has written something.
+The `end` event is emitted when the chat ends.
+Between them, `messages` are emitted whenever the customer has written something.

 Messages are received as an array of objects.
 Normally the array contains just one message.
 A message object contains the `text` property.

 Messages may be sent one at a time:

 ```js
 bot.sendMessage(channelId, {text: 'Hello!'})